EquilinoxModdingFramework/EquilinoxModdingFramework/README.md

-# EquilinoxModdingFramework
+# Equilinox Modding Framework (EMF)

 [Equilinox](https://store.steampowered.com/app/853550/Equilinox/) is a relaxing nature simulation game in which you can create and nurture your own ecosystems.
 Shape the world to your liking, cultivate and raise hundreds of different species, and evolve your wildlife to unlock more exotic plants and animals.

-[Equilinox Modding Framework](https://github.com/EquilinoxModdingFramework/EquilinoxModdingFramework) is a framework which will allow you to easy create mods for the game as well as add various new things to the game.
+[Equilinox Modding Framework](https://github.com/EquilinoxModdingFramework/EquilinoxModdingFramework) is a framework which will allow you to easy create mods for the game as well as add various new things into the game.

 ## How to use ?